The Legacy Code

 Parent /Student-Teacher Volunteers

-Parent and Student-Teachers who are leading a class on Legacy or Community Day are still required to serve during one pre-assigned Facility Duty day.
-Below is a description of the tasks and responsibilities for volunteer Parent/Student-Teacher Leads.
+Parent and Student-Teachers who are leading a class on Legacy or Community Day are NOT required to perform any Thursday Teamwork duties for the semester they are leading classes.

 Volunteer Lead Teacher: